shanelk1/Martian_Token_Crowdsale/README.md

 # Token_Crowdsale

+## Overview of the Project

 This is a simple token-crowdsale contract developed using solidity.
+Creating a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

+The crowdsale contract is managing the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
+Your contract will mint the tokens automatically and distribute them to buyers in one transaction.

-## How to use the contract using Remix IDE
+## Project steps using Remix IDE to deploy contract

 ### Initial Setup Required
 - Open the [Remix IDE](https://remix.ethereum.org/)